Repairing Flood Damaged Property

 Plaster and Dry Linings

-Unless the flood was only a few minutes in duration, gypsum-containing materials and components will absorb large quantities of water and begin to distort.
-Plasterboard dry-linings or insulated plasterboard fixed to the wall with plaster adhesive will need removing and replacing up to at least the high water mark if they have de-bonded (partially separated out into layers).
+Unless the flood was only a few minutes in duration, materials and components containing Gypsum will absorb large quantities of water and begin to distort.
+Plasterboard dry-linings or insulated plasterboard fixed to the wall with plaster adhesive will need removing and replacing up to at least the height of the water mark if they have de-bonded (partially separated out into layers).

 Any plaster that is dry on its surface can be redecorated if it is in good condition and has been cleaned thoroughly.
 Ensure the whole surface is dry (ordinarily light pink in colour).